esl/MongooseIM/doc/modules/mod_event_pusher_http.md

 ## Default payload format
 The default HTTP event pusher sends a POST request with Content-Type `application/x-www-form-urlencoded`.
 The form has the following fields:

-* `author`: username of the user who authored the message
+* `author`: name of the user who authored the message
 * `server`: name of the server from where the message originates
-* `receiver`: username of the user who the message is for
+* `receiver`: name of the user who the message is for
 * `message`: content of `<body>` element of the message

 The contents of the author, server and receiver fields are processed by `stringprep`.